robertparker077/Berserk-BlackJack-/README.md

 ## Context

 This goal is designed to be completed after the user has completed another BlackJack game in javascript.
-The idea is to highlight the differences between synchronous and asynchronous development.

 ## Specifications

 _List of specifications (specs) for the completed goal.
 These are declarative sentences (statements) describing a feature of the final product._